LIST: Midlands school districts modify January plans due to COVID-19

 Saluda County School District

 Saluda County has not announced any changes.
-They are the only Midlands school district that is currently at 5 day a week face to face instruction.
+They are currently at 5 day a week face to face instruction.

 Sumter School District: